Welcome to Woodlands Academy, Ealing:

 We want to nurture our children’s curiosity through a rich, varied and inspiring curriculum, allowing them to reach their full potential to be caring, conscientious and confident citizens of tomorrow.

-We think you should consider Woodlands for your child and here’s why:
+We think you should consider Woodlands for your child in Ealing and here’s why:

-We are thrilled to announce that Woodlands Primary School has been judged to be an “GOOD” provider.
+We are thrilled to announce that Woodlands Academy has been judged to be an “GOOD” provider.
 We want to thank the staff and pupils for their hard work and dedication and the parents for their ongoing support.

 We have had fantastic outcomes in both Key Stage 1 & Key Stage 2 in previous years.
 No SATS tests were conducted for 2020 and 2021 due to Covid-19 restrictions.
 Please see below for our headlines and school results: